-If you are here to learn about what gross profit is and why it is on the income statement, you've come to the right place.
-In the next few minutes, I'll explain what it is, how it is calculated, what it can tell you about a business, and why it is so important.
+If you are here to learn about what gross profit is and why it is on the income statement, you've come to the right place!
+Here's a look at what it is, how it is calculated, what it can tell you about a business, and why it is so important.

 What Is Gross Profit?